2015-16 GOAL Legislation

 This legislation creates a new section of law that provides a presumption that the right to keep and bear arms is an individual civil right.
 For many years the courts and law enforcement entities have been confused due to the state’s poorly written laws.
 With a clearly defined presumption of rights, lawful citizens will be saved unnecessary harassment.
 Likewise the courts and law enforcement will no longer waste time and resources on lawful citizens simply exercising their civil rights.

-H.3268: An Act Relative to Equitable Firearm License Fees
+An Act Relative to Firearm Owners Protection *NEW*

-H. 2182: An Act Relative to the Lawful Sale of Handguns
+An Act Relative to the Lawful Sale of Handguns *NEW* (re-draft)

 Currently in Massachusetts we have two separate schemes that control the manufacture and sale of handguns in Massachusetts.